 - Springs, what makes them Special?

-Red springs can also deliver a boost of speed and momentum, depending on their placement they can help on making so that boosters don't sound so annoying - It's always nice to have a good diversersity on means and ways to attain Speed.
+Red Springs can also deliver a boost of speed and momentum, depending on their placement they can help on making so that boosters don't sound so annoying - It's always nice to have a good diversity on means and ways to attain Speed.

 I believe bringing them back would make a lot of fans happy.
 (I know I was happy by seeing them return in Classic Generations!)